 Brilliant Reason #2: Improve Marketing Results

-Sometimes we forget that the whole purpose of creating content in the first place is to market your business.
-Whether that’s your blog or a product or service, the desired result remains the same – to get people to engage, click, and buy (or at least view, depending on your business model).
+Sometimes we forget the whole purpose of creating content in the first place is to market your business.
+Whether it’s your blog or a product or service, the desired result remains the same – to get people to engage, click, and buy (or at least view, depending on your business model).

 Repurposing improves your marketing results because it. . .